evaristoc/reversing/_posts/2024-07-15-rosetta-code-circles-between-two-points-problem.markdown

         </div>
         <div class='step' data-step='19'>
             <div class="explain">
                 <p>This is a <i>rotation</i> of the geometry.
-Here we won't get the right solution by adding or substracting the found distances to existing coordinates.
+Here we won't get the right solution by simply adding or substracting the found distances to existing coordinates.
 We need to find the <i>projection</i> of the rotated segments into the corresponding coordinates.
 And that requires some trigonometry.
 In fact, for a generalizable solution we need to consider the calculation of those projections.</p>
                 <p></p>
             </div>
         </div>